42YerevanProjects/ft_containers/README.md

 Here are the specificities of the containers implemented by me:

 - :arrow_right: **Vector:** a dynamic array that allows insertion at the end of the container.
 Elements can be easily access thanks with the corresponding index, but it's not the most optimal container if a lot of insertion / deletion are needed.
-- :arrow_right: **List:** a circular linked list (with a neutral node linking beginning and end of the list).
-Better than vector for inserting or deleting elements.
 - :arrow_right: **Stack:** a container adaptator (LIFO, last in first out).
 - :arrow_right: **Queue:** a container adaptator (FIFO, first in first out).
 - :arrow_right: **Map:** a sorted container using a Red Black binary tree (auto-equilibrates itself to optimize the time to find a value in the tree), in order to store the data like in a dictionnary (a key associated to its value).